 At the City of Bozeman, we are working to “walk the talk” by reducing the environmental impact of new construction projects.
 These are recent examples of projects that resulted in high-performance buildings:

-- Leadership in Energy and Environmental Design (LEED) Silver certification for the Bozeman Public Library.
+- Leadership in Energy and Environmental Design (LEED) Silver recognition for the Bozeman Public Library.

-- Remodel of Bozeman City Hall achieved LEED for Existing Buildings Silver certification.
+- Remodel of Bozeman City Hall achieved LEED for Existing Buildings Silver recognition.

 - Our new Vehicle Maintenance Building uses 62 percent less energy than other buildings of its kind in the U.S., according to the Department of Energy’s 2003 Commercial Buildings Energy Consumption Survey.